natalieivy/session-6/readme.md

 });
 ```

-Break down the template into a separate file:
+Move the template into a separate file in a new folder:

 `public > includes > recipes.html`

 Edit the template declaration in myapp.js:

-`templateUrl: 'includes/recipes.html',`
+`templateUrl: '/includes/recipes.html',`

 ### Format the recipes